 Assessment: A formative interim recital of 15 minutes, and summative end of year performance of 25 minutes duration, together with appropriate accompanying documentation (programme notes, self-assessment and teacher's report).
 In addition, formative assessment includes an initial programme proposal and an extended outline proposal.

 Outline Of Syllabus

-Students prepare two public recitals: one 15 minute interim recital (Semester 1 – advisory mark) and one 25 minute final recital (Semester 2).
-Students are supported in this process through consultation with the module leader(s) and a series of 12 one hour one-to-one lessons (or ensemble coaching sessions) with a specialist instrumental or vocal tutor, supplemented by occasional workshops with Heads of Studies and guest tutors.
+Students prepare two public recitals: one 15 minute interim recital (Semester 1 – advisory mark only) and one 25 minute final recital (Semester 2-summative mark).
+Students are supported in this process through consultation with the module leader(s) and a series of 12 one hour one-to-one lessons (or ensemble coaching sessions) with a specialist instrumental or vocal tutor, supplemented by occasional workshops with Heads of Studies and guest tutors, as well as tutorials on Programme Notes, Stagecraft, and Assessment.
 The module requires approximately 170 hours of private study (individual practice and / or ensemble rehearsal)